openhab/openhab-addons/bundles/org.openhab.binding.icalendar/README.md

 - When the Thing Configuration Parameter `authorizationCode` is a non-empty string, the binding will compare the `Authorization_Code` field to the `authorizationCode` Configuration Parameter, and it will only execute the command if the two strings are the same.

-- When the Thing Configuration Parameter `authorizationCode` is an empty string, the binding will NOT check this `Authorization_Code` field, and so it will always execute the respective command.
+- When the Thing Configuration Parameter `authorizationCode` is an empty string, the binding will NOT check this `Authorization_Code` field, and so it will always execute the command.

 ## Full Example

-Provide at least all required information into the Thing definition, either via ui or in the Thing-file
+Provide at least all required information into the Thing definition, either via UI or in the things file

 ```
 Thing icalendar:calendar:deadbeef "My calendar" @ "Internet" [ url="http://example.org/calendar.ical", refreshTime=60, readAroundTime=20160 ]